softchris/azure-book/azure-functions.md

 This takes a while, like a few minutes.
 Have some coffee or other hot beverage at this point:
 ![](/assets/hotbeverage.gif)

 ## Verify your app
- check that it has a public URL and it is possible to navigate to its default page
+Check that it has a public URL and it is possible to navigate to its default page

  ![](/assets/Screen Shot 2019-03-24 at 01.53.19.png)